How To Create Landing Pages That Actually Convert

 • Review scores from sites like Yelp, Google My Business, Facebook.

-But in order to make social proof work for you, you should keep two best practices to keep in mind.
+In order to make social proof work for you, you should keep two best practices to keep in mind.

 First and foremost, don’t fake your social proof.
 Fake social proof may work for YouTube influencers showing “how excited they are about this amazing mobile game”, wink wink, nudge nudge.
-But in real estate, where buyers are making the largest purchasing decision of their lives, there’s far less tolerance for fakeness.
+But in real estate, where buyers are making the largest purchasing decision of their lives, there’s far less tolerance for it.
 And if people smell shenanigans, you’re going to have a hard time winning back their trust.

 In short, only use REAL social proof.
 If you want to feature a direct quote from a client, make sure you include the client’s real picture and name.